 The biggest issue with corrosion is that it doesn’t just change the color and texture of metal when oxidation occurs.
-Corrosion, as the name implies, also weakens the structural integrity of metal.
-It may even affect the characteristics of that metal that were originally relied on.
+Corrosion, as the name implies, also weakens the structural integrity of

 The Statue of Liberty was at risk, as decades of corrosion weakened its structure, putting it in danger of collapse until a restoration occurred.
 In electronics, corrosion can affect the ability of electricity to transmit safely, as the corrosion affects the conductivity of the metal, and interferes with the smooth, safe distribution of energy.